Petit Juror Information

 - IMPORTANT: If you are unable to serve the duration of the trial, you must contact the Clerk's Office IMMEDIATELY by fax at 1-859-286-8627 or email at email@example.com

 - Excuses CANNOT be taken by telephone.
 The Court will respond to you in writing, but it is your responsibility to confirm you have been excused.
 In case of an extreme emergency (not work related) you can call 1-800-432-0657 and leave a message.
-PLEASE BE REMINDED THAT YOU ARE TO SUBMIT DATES YOU WILL BE UNAVAILABLE FOR SERVICE AS SOON AS YOU BECOME AWARE OF THEM.
+SUBMIT DATES YOU WILL BE UNAVAILABLE FOR SERVICE IN ADVANCE AND YOU WILL NOT BE NOTIFIED TO REPORT DURING THAT PERIOD OF TIME.
 DO NOT WAIT UNTIL YOU RECEIVE A NOTICE TO REPORT.
+THE COURT MUST HAVE ENOUGH JURORS PRESENT FOR JURY SELECTION.

 We validate parking ONLY for the Parking Garage on Barr Street, located behind the Fayette District Court building.
 Upon entering the garage, take a ticket from the machine.
 When you check in with the jury clerk, you will be given a validated parking voucher.
 You will need this to exit the garage without paying.